 The group's feel-good folk-pop style — an alpine version of German Schlager music — is popular with the kind of conservative, working-class German speakers who like to vacation in South Tirol.
 In mid-October, the town is packed for Kastelruther Spatzenfest — when the band puts on a hometown concert.

 One street over from the main square is the Kastelruther Spatzen shop, which includes a folksy little museum slathered with gifts, awards, and gold records.

 To save a little money, I enjoy a picnic on the balcony of my room.
-The menu tonight: rough, bakery-fresh German bread, salami, carrots, a tub of yogurt, and Apfelsaft (apple juice).
-Everything's in two languages here.
-I believe there's a dot of yogurt on the bridge of my nose — it's both frutti di bosco and Waldfruchte…that's "berries of the forest."
-The fact that my feast cost less than €8 makes it taste even better.
+The menu tonight: rough, bakery-fresh Austrian-style bread, salami, carrots, a tub of yogurt, and Apfelsaft (apple juice).
+I notice that everything's in two languages here — my yogurt is both frutti di bosco and Waldfruchte…that's "berries of the forest."
+The fact that my feast cost less than €10 makes it taste even better.

 With a happy soundtrack of German-speaking Italian children playing just out of sight, I watch a slow show as darkness settles on the Dolomites.
-Gradually the rugged limestone peaks that surround me become two-tone, then gone.
+Gradually the rugged limestone peaks that surround me become monotone, then gone.